mnaberez/redundant12v/firmware/README.md

 - GNU [Make](https://www.gnu.org/software/make/)
 - A Unix-like operating system (e.g. Linux, macOS)

-Run `make` to build the firmware.
+Run `make` to build the firmware for the Attiny212.
 It will produce two files in Intel hex format: one for the Attiny212 flash and one for the fuses.
 See the [`Makefile`](./Makefile) and the [GitHub workflow](../.github/workflows/main.yml).

+To build for the Attiny412 instead, run `make MCU=t412`.
+There's no benefit to using the Attiny412 over the Attiny212 for this project.
+Use whichever one has better pricing or availability.

 ## Flash